Adaptive BEM with optimal convergence rates for the Helmholtz equation: Introduction

 where $k \in \R$ denotes the wavenumber.
 Independently, whether a direct or an indirect approach is used, the Dirichlet boundary value problems leads to the following weakly-singular integral equation.
 Suppose that $k^2$ is not an eigenvalue of the interior Dirichlet Problem (IDP).
 Given a right-hand side $f \in H^{1/2}(\Gamma)$, find $\phi \in \H^{-1/2}(\Gamma)$ such that

-where $\slok$ denotes the simple-layer operator associated with the Helmholtz equation.
-For $k=0$, $\slok$ coincides with the simple-layer operator of the Laplace equation.
+where $\slok$ denotes the single-layer operator associated with the Helmholtz equation.
+For $k=0$, $\slok$ coincides with the single-layer operator of the Laplace equation.
 In this case, we refer to~\cite{fkmp,ffkmp:part1,gantumur}, where optimal algebraic convergence rates for the weakly-singular integral equation for the Laplace operator are shown.

 In this paper, we focus on the case $k\neq0$.
-We build on the abstract framework developed in~\cite{helmholtz} and propose an adaptive algorithm (Algorithm~\ref{algorithm}) for the numerical solution of problem~\eqref{eq:modelproblem}.
+We build on the abstract framework developed in~\cite{helmholtz} and propose an adaptive algorithm (Algorithm~\ref{algorithm}) for the numerical solution of problem~\eqref{eq:modelproblem}, which does not require any {\sl a priori} information on whether the initial mesh (or any locally refined mesh generated by the algorithm) is sufficiently fine.
 In the algorithm, the local mesh-refinement is guided by the weighted-residual {\sl a~posteriori} error estimator, and the classical adaptive loop is complemented by an additional step that performs a uniform mesh-refinement if the Galerkin formulation of~\eqref{eq:modelproblem} does not admit a unique solution.
-Thus, our algorithm does not require any {\sl a priori} information on whether the initial mesh (or any locally refined mesh generated by the algorithm) is sufficiently fine.
+Even though the latter is unlikely to happen in practice, this case cannot be avoided in theory.

 The main result of this work is Theorem~\ref{theorem:optimal}.
 It states that Algorithm~\ref{algorithm} generates a convergent sequence of discrete solutions and, moreover, the generated sequence of {\sl a~posteriori} error estimators converges linearly with an optimal algebraic rate.
-Theorem~\ref{theorem:optimal} is the first result that proves optimal convergence rates for adaptive BEM for the Helmholtz equation.
+Theorem~\ref{theorem:optimal} is the first result that proves optimal convergence rates for ABEM for the Helmholtz equation.
 In addition to that, we emphasize that our adaptive algorithm effects the optimal rate for any given, possibly coarse, initial mesh.
 Although the presentation focuses on the weakly-singular equation in~\eqref{eq:modelproblem}, the adaptive algorithm and the main result of Theorem~\ref{theorem:optimal} extend immediately to the hypersingular integral equation corresponding to the Neumann boundary value problem in~\eqref{eq:helmholtz}.

 The proof of Theorem~\ref{theorem:optimal} relies on the abstract framework developed in~\cite{helmholtz} for compactly perturbed elliptic problems and requires verification of the so-called {\sl axioms of adaptivity}~\cite{axioms} for the weighted-residual error estimator.
 In this work, we verify these by employing novel inverse-type estimates for the underlying boundary integral operators.
 These estimates exploit potential decompositions from~\cite{Mel12} and generalize existing results for the Laplacian ($k = 0$) to the case of an arbitrary wavenumber $k \ge 0$.